abrahimcse/rest-api-weather/README.md

-# REST API Weather
+# Weather REST API with AWS EKS Deployment

-A lightweight REST API built with Python and Flask.
-It returns server hostname, current datetime, version info, and live weather data for Dhaka.
-The API is containerized with Docker and deployed using a CI/CD pipeline via GitHub Actions.
+A fully automated CI/CD pipeline that builds, tests, and deploys a Flask weather API to AWS EKS using GitHub Actions.

 ---
+## 📂 Project Structure

 ```pgsql
 rest-api-weather/